Arduino, Raspberry Pi, BL-M12A881UR-11, MAX7219CNG, Node.js, Tutorial

-Once you confirm you have control over the matrix ( ahahah how does that sound? ) start setting up your machine, first install node.js and test it.
+Once you confirm you have control over the matrix ( ahahah how does that sound? ) start setting up your machine, first install node.js if it is not already installed.
 Then get the source code from github, navigate to app folder and install the package dependencies using npm.

 user@localhost:~/ledmatrix-webcontroller/app/$ npm install